 “The Earth provides enough to satisfy every man’s needs, but not every man’s greed.”
 Mahatma Gandhi

 There’s just no easy way to tell you this, so I’ll just say it – the old “Darjeeling Dreams” is gone.
-It’s swirled away with the strange false sweetness and security of my former life, with hopes and dreams that were not truly mine, rather the shape I thought my hopes and dreams should take.
-I really did try to like buttercream, but let me tell you: I don’t.
-Yes, it’s pretty and photogenic, but its like those old hopes and dreams, not truly me.
-And there, in the last few months before I began graduate school, you can see the real me beginning to emerge, using organic local butter, coconut palm sugar, whole wheat flour.
+It’s swirled away with the strange false sweetness and security of my former life, with hopes and dreams that were not truly mine, but rather the shape I thought my hopes and dreams should take.
+I really did try to like buttercream, I even tried to make it less sweet and more palatable to me.
+Yes, it’s pretty and photogenic, but its like those old hopes and dreams.
+And there, in the last few months before I began graduate school, you can see the real me – or maybe the new me – beginning to emerge, experimenting with coconut palm sugar, whole wheat flour.
 More a fruit scone than a fondant-covered cupcake.
-Simple, subtle, able to take on changes and adaptations, in the kitchen and out of it, and the belief that some of you share those needs.
-This is a continuous journey, Darjeeling Dreams is.
+I think some of you share those needs, for a sort of real-life-ness.
+A lot of things of have changed in my life.
 So here’s to chapter two.

 Asparagus and Whole Wheat Penne with Walnut Crema

 Serves 2 – 3 || Adapted from A-16 Food + Wine, see HERE for something closer to the original

 For this dish, I wanted there to be a little spear of asparagus per piece of penne.
 The nuttiness of whole wheat fits the sauce and springy asparagus, and the salty, tangy cheese is heavenly with the decadent sauce and fresh flavors of the dish.